rokbenko/ai-playground/README.md

 ## 🤝 Contributing 🤝

-Thank you for considering contributing to my repository.
+Thank you for considering contributing to my repo.
 While I don't accept direct additions of tutorials, I warmly welcome contributions in the following forms:

 - **Reporting major issues:** Found a bug, or error?
 Feel free to open an issue on GitHub.
 Be sure to provide as much detail as possible, including steps to reproduce the issue.
 - **Fixing minor issues:** Found a typo, grammatical error, or other small issue?
 Feel free to open a pull request to fix them directly.